NU-Formula-Racing/telemetry-live-23/flask/FLASK.md

 ```

 ## How to run ?
-Make sure you are in the right repo (telemetry-23), and cd into ~/flask.
+Make sure you are in the right repo (telemetry-23).
+Flask-related materials are all in ~/flask.

 ```
 python3 -m venv env